 Students will examine family dynamics and family conflict and explore conflict within intact families as well as conflict that arises when parties separate.
-The practical aspects of mediation such as ethics, professional standards and screening, as well as intake and outcome documents will
+The practical aspects of mediation such as ethics, professional standards and screening, as well as intake and outcome documents will be discussed.

-LAWS 5706 [0.5 credit] Special Topics in Conflict Resolution
+Special Topics in Conflict Resolution

 Topics of contemporary controversy relating to conflict and dispute resolution.
 Topics vary from year to year and may include bargaining, negotiation, legal issues, restorative justice, and international issues.
-Includes: Experiential Learning Activity